 - Medical record showing what your injury is.

 Yes.
 We can arrange for you to get a lawsuit settlement advance payment every month for up to 12 months.
 After 12 months, if you still need money, you will have to reapply.

-Do I Have To Get a Check?
+Can I Get Cash or Do I Have to Get a Check?

 No. With at least one lawsuit cash advance funding company we use, you can get your money by any of the following: